 Beautiful Deuxième Cru (Second Growth) Château Pichon-Longueville, in the Pauillac wine region is quite simply one of Bordeaux’s finest estates and the poster child for superlative claret.
-The wines are powerful, virile, structured and long-lived.
-Dominating the region with its architecturally splendid fairy tale Château, Pichon-Longueville’s star talking point is the bold, baroque winery which is floodlit at night, giving first-time visitors to the area a wonderful sense of the estate’s theatricality and importance.
+The wines are powerful, virile, structured, and long-lived.
+Dominating the region with its architecturally splendid fairy tale Château, Pichon-Longueville’s star talking point is the bold, baroque winery, which is floodlit at night, giving first-time visitors to the area a wonderful sense of the estate’s theatricality and importance.
 For Pichon-Longueville – renamed from Pichon Baron – has enjoyed a remarkable history in Bordeaux, and like so many of its neighbors, has lived through prosperous and more challenging times.

-Today, the wines of this renowned estate are justly celebrated, however, this was not always the case.
-Prior to the 1860s, the estate was joined with its twin property Pichon-Lalande, having been founded by the same family.
-However, following the death of its owner, Joseph de Pichon-Longueville, and subsequently his son, Raoul, the estate was divided into two.
+Today, the wines of this renowned estate are justly celebrated.
+However, this was not always the case.
+Before the 1860s, the estate was joined with its twin property Pichon-Lalande, having been founded by the same family.
+However, following its owner’s death, Joseph de Pichon-Longueville, and subsequently his son, Raoul, the estate was divided into two.
 Thereafter the fortunes of Longueville would slide when it was sold to the Boutellier family in 1933.
-Bertrand Boutellier, who inherited the property from his father Jean showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making an essential investment into the Châteaux.
-The wine quality slipped and loyal customers slowly turned away.
+Bertrand Boutellier, who inherited the property from his father Jean, showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making an essential investment into the Châteaux.
+The wine quality slipped, and loyal customers slowly turned away.